liv7c/devblog/src/blog/how-to-use-jq-with-curl.md

   - JSON
 ---

 [jq](https://github.com/jqlang/jq) is a useful command-line tool to process a JSON payload quickly.
 I tend to use `jq` in conjunction with `curl` to explore third-party APIs. `jq` is a powerful tool for filtering or transforming JSON data.
 In this article, we’ll explore a couple of its functionalities while playing with two free third-party APIs.
-The goal is to become more comfortable with `jq` by the end of the blog post and to have started a cheat sheet of our own.
+The goal is to become more comfortable with `jq` by the end of the blog post and to have started building a cheat sheet of our own.

 ## How to install `jq`